Dust Bowl: Government response

 Government's greatly expanded participation in land management and soil conservation was an important result of the disaster.
 Different groups took many different approaches to responding to the disaster.
 To identify areas that needed attention, groups such as the Soil Conservation Service generated detailed soil maps and took photos of the land from the sky.
 To create shelterbelts to reduce soil erosion, groups such as the United States Forest Service's Prairie States Forestry Project planted trees on private lands.
 Groups like the Resettlement Administration, which later became the Farm Security Administration, encouraged small farm owners to resettle on other lands if they lived in drier parts of the Plains.

-During President Franklin D. Roosevelt's first 100 days in office in 1933, his administration quickly initiated programs to conserve soil and restore the nation's ecological balance.
+During President Franklin D. Roosevelt's first 100 days in office in 1933, his administration quickly initiated programs to conserve soil and restore the region's ecological balance.
 Interior Secretary Harold L. Ickes established the Soil Erosion Service in August 1933 under Hugh Hammond Bennett.
 In 1935, it was transferred and reorganized under the Department of Agriculture and renamed the Soil Conservation Service.
 It is now known as the Natural Resources Conservation Service (NRCS).

 As part of New Deal programs, Congress passed the Soil Conservation and Domestic Allotment Act in 1936, requiring landowners to share the allocated government subsidies with the laborers who worked on their farms.
 Under the law, "benefit payments were continued as measures for production control and income support, but they were now financed by direct Congressional appropriations and justified as soil conservation measures.
 The Act shifted the parity goal from price equality of agricultural commodities and the articles that farmers buy to income equality of farm and non-farm population."
 Thus, the parity goal was to re-create the ratio between the purchasing power of the net income per person on farms from agriculture and that of the income of persons not on farms that prevailed during 1909–1914.

 To stabilize prices, the government paid farmers and ordered more than six million pigs to be slaughtered as part of the Agricultural Adjustment Act (AAA).
 It paid to have the meat packed and distributed to the poor and hungry.
 The Federal Surplus Relief Corporation (FSRC) was established to regulate crop and other surpluses.
 In a May 14, 1935, address to the AAA, Roosevelt said: